Edit HTML or Edit operation

-If you are adding a new image for your variations using the Change Image operation.
-If the image size is bigger than the control’s image, the original image might show for a moment before the variation image is loaded.
+While adding a new image for your variations using the Change Image operation, if the image size is bigger than the control’s image, the original image might show for a moment before the variation image is loaded.
 To avoid flickering in such cases, use Edit HTML operation or the code editor and use Hide operation on the image in the control.

 If you enter the image URL on your own server, it could further reduce the loading time and overall flickering effect.

 - Move operation on any element moves it relative to its current position in exact pixels you specify.

 - Imagine moving an element by a huge distance into some other section on the page.
 Now that section can be visible somewhere else based on the screen size (which is very popular these days using media queries).
 In that case, your moved element won’t appear at the place you wanted it to be.

 - A better approach in such cases would be to write custom CSS changes.
 You can also include media queries to apply the changes based on the screen width.

 - You can also rearrange elements using the Rearrange operation if your purpose was to swap the positions of two elements present on your web page.